1921042/program/program.md

   Number is positive
 ```
-  ## 5:Write a source code to find number is even or odd
+  ## 5:Write a program  to find whether the given number is even or odd
   ```
        #include<stdio.h>
 int main()